kensanata/just-halberds/Knives.md

 component.

-For a science fiction game like Dune: People like Sardaukar and Fremen need Fighting talents: Swords, Knives, Bolters, Unarmed.
+For a science fiction game like Dune: People like Sardaukar and Fremen need Fight talents: Swords, Knives, Bolters, Unarmed.
 Is the use of Shields or Battledress something to roll for?
 Are there characters that don’t know how to use shields?
 Perhaps it’s better to just assume that without Shields you’re a soft target and bolters deal 5d6 damage.